With the growing use of mobile devices in healthcare, clinics need fast wireless internet. But is your medical office Wi-Fi fast enough?

 - Use the 5GHz network.
-Most newer routers offer dulaband, which means they send out two networks signals at 2.4GHz and 5GHz.
+Most newer routers offer dual-band, which means they send out two network signals at 2.4GHz and 5GHz.
 The 5GHz signal will typically be less crowded and may provide a faster connection.

 Consider enterprise-grade Wi-Fi

-If you’re a small medical office, slow internet problems could easily be fixed by switching to enterprise-grade Wi-Fi, which is what most businesses and large healthcare organizations use.
+If you’re a small medical office, slow internet problems could easily be fixed by switching to enterprise-grade Wi-Fi.
+This is what most businesses and large healthcare organizations use.